Prenatal genetic counseling

-Who May Want Genetic Counseling?
+Who may Want Prenatal Genetic Counseling?

-It is up to you whether or not to have genetic counseling and testing.
+It is up to you whether or not to have prenatal genetic counseling and testing.
 You will want to think about your personal desires, religious beliefs, and family circumstances.

 Some people have a greater risk than others for passing on genetic disorders to their children.
 They are:

-What Will Counseling and Tests Tell Me?
+What Will Counseling and Tests Tell me?

 For those who may be at risk, test results can help answer such questions as: